 It means people can try out your product ahead of time.
 If it’s good, then they’re going to spread the word.

-People like to feel included, and so the exclusivity of a beta test invitation can make people super excited about your new product.
+People like to feel included, and so the exclusivity of a beta test invitation can make people super excited about your new product and your product adoption will improve as a result.

 They’re going to tell everyone they know about this cool new product they’ve used that isn’t actually released yet.
 They’ll start selling your product for you, before you’ve even launched it!